Kindergir/FileSorter/README.md

 Build and run project FileSorter.
 You should enter the input file name.
 Note, that if you enter name without full path, we will try to use work directory.
+If you enter path to non-existent file, program will end.

 ## Where is the result?

 The result (file) will be in the application work directory.
 You will see the name of result file when work is finished.

+## Input file format
+Sorter can work with text file, which contains lines like "Number.
+String".
+All incorrect lines will be skipped.
+If file contains only incorrect lines, result file will be empty.

+### Example
+234. Op
+2. Bla bla bla

 ## Pay attention